TommasoMenghini/Milan-Housing/preprocessing.md

 data.imp$total_floors.imp <- random.imp(data$total_floors)
 ```

-### Univariate imputation models
+## Univariate imputation models

 Each variable with missing values is imputed using a model tailored to its nature.
 The imputation cycle is repeated for a fixed number of iterations (7).
 This choice is arbitrary but sufficient in practice: monitoring **mean absolute error (MAE)** for continuous variables and classification accuracy for categorical variables shows stabilization after a few iterations.

-As a final validation step, the distributions of observed and imputed values are compared using graphical diagnostics.
+As a final validation step, the distributions of observed and imputed values are compared using graphical diagnostics - not shown here.

 Finally all preprocessing and imputation steps are replicated identically on the test set (4800 observations), ensuring full consistency between training and test data.